 You should wear comfortable loose fitting clothing that would make it easy to exercise in.
 Keep in mind the body part being treated.
 For example knee patients should bring or wear shorts, shoulder patients should wear loose fitting T-shirts or tank tops to allow access to the shoulder.

 As for shoes, wear shoes that offer good support, such as athletic shoes.
 Avoid heals, flats, sandals, or dress shoes as they do not provide adequate support.

 Make sure to pack adequate clothes of you are coming to physical therapy from work.
 Avoid wearing excessive jewelry and clothes that are too tight and restrict mobility.

 Who will see me?

 We employ only licensed Physical Therapists.
-Combined, our therapists have over 55 years of experience.
+Our therapists have over 55 years of experience combined.
 We occasionally have student interns that will be involved with your treatment.
 We do not employ physical therapy assistants or aides, therefore all of your treatments will be with one of our licensed physical therapists.